alinaitkin/TrackMaven.github.io/content/using-bower.md

 ### Versioning packages

-You can also determine what version of a package you want to install by preceeding the package with a `#` sign.
+You can also determine what version of a package you want to install by preceding the package with a `#` sign.
 For example, if we do not want Angular 1.2.26 but instead Angular 1.2.12, we could install that version with the following command:

 ```
 $ bower install angularjs#1.2.12
 ```

-This was very helpful for us at TrackMaven when starting off with Bower since we wanted to match our current setup as much as we could and we were running some older versions of javascript libraries.
+This was very helpful for us at TrackMaven when starting off with Bower since we wanted to match our current setup as much as we could, and we were running some older versions of JavaScript libraries.

 ### Customizations

-The defaults that come with Bower are pretty sane, but I always feel like the default folder `bower_components` just a bit too clunky.
+The defaults that come with Bower are pretty sane, but I always feel like the default folder `bower_components` is just a bit too clunky.
 Luckily Bower allows for an easy way to change some defaults.
 This is done via the `.bowerrc` file.
 Here at TrackMaven, we have three lines to ease our time with Bower:

 ```
 {